 - A scheduled, dynamic update to an app's widget

 All apps are different and have different monitoring needs.
-That's why New Relic includes default monitoring as well as the ability to set up custom monitoring for any browser interactions you choose.
+That's why we include default monitoring as well as the ability to set up custom monitoring for any browser interactions you choose.

 Types of SPA data reporting